< All blogs

 Clause 7 in the ISO standards is closely interconnected with the other clauses.
 It provides the necessary support for effective leadership, planning, operation, performance evaluation, and improvement.

-By considering and integrating support requirements throughout the management system, organizations can enhance their ability to meet their customer and own requirements and achieve their management system objectives.
+By considering and integrating support requirements throughout the management system, organisations can enhance their ability to meet their customer and own requirements and achieve their management system objectives.